LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/projections.rst

    mean_dist = data_d['dist_to_tartu'].mean()
    print("Maximum distance to Tartu is {:.2f} km, and the mean distance is {:.2f} km.".format(max_dist, mean_dist))

-It seems that Estonia is fairly far away from all other European countries as the mean distance to other countries is 1253 kilometers.

 .. note::